eosdac/EOS-Contract-Security-Audit/Contract information.md

 Parameters:

-*   from : is a type of eosio account_name
+*   from : is a type of eosio name
-*   to : is a type of eosio account_name
+*   to : is a type of eosio name
 *   quantity : is a type of eosio asset
 *   memo : is a string with a maximum of 256 characters